jakxnz/orval/docs/src/pages/guides/react-query.md

 };
 ```

+### Query settings and options for specific paths/operations

-If needed you can also override directly to an operation or a tag
+If needed you can override specific paths/operations directly via operations or tags

 ```js
 module.exports = {